JhonierSerna14/Backend-VitiGenLabs/README.md

 - Python 3.9 or higher
 - MongoDB 4.4 or higher
 - RabbitMQ 3.8 or higher
-- SendGrid account (for email notifications)
+- Brevo account (for email notifications)

 ### Environment Configuration